RedisLabs/redislabs-docs/content/connect/install.md

     This creates a database named `redis-connect` in your cluster

-    Your user account needs permission to create databases and to register Redis Gears recipes
+    Your user account needs permission to create databases and to register RedisGears recipes

 1. Use the `scaffold` command to create the configuration files for your Redis Connect instance